uktrade/streampq/README.md

 - Streams results from complex multi-statement queries even though SQL doesn't allow server-side cursors for such queries - suitable for large amounts of results that don't fit in memory.

-- CTRL+C behaves as expected during queries - a `KeyboardInterrupt` is raised.
+- CTRL+C behaves as expected during queries - a `KeyboardInterrupt` is raised and so by default will exit the program.

 - Every effort is made to cancel running queries on CTRL+C or errors - so the server doesn't continue needlessly using resources.